 Arrange the pH in increasing order of hydrogen-ion concentration.

-Ans.
-A reaction in which an acid and base react with each other to give a salt and water is termed as neutralization reaction.
+Ans: A reaction in which an acid and base react with each other to give salt and water is termed as neutralization reaction.

-(ii) It is used in softening of hard water.
+(ii) It is used in softening hard water.

 (i) It is used as an antacid to neutralise the excess of acidity (hyper-acidity) in the stomach.

-(ii) It is an ingredient of baking powder which contains NaHCO3 and tartaric acid.
+(ii) It is an ingredient of baking powder that contains NaHCO3 and tartaric acid.

-(iii) It is used in making soda acid fire extinguisher.
+(iii) It is used in making soda acid fire extinguishers.